v-cakoll/docs.it-it/docs/framework/data/adonet/ef/language-reference/entity-sql-quick-reference.md

 |...|...|

 ### <a name="multiset"></a>MULTISET
- [Oggetto MULTISET](../../../../../../docs/framework/data/adonet/ef/language-reference/multiset-entity-sql.md) consente di costruire raccolte, ad esempio:
+ [Multiset](multiset-entity-sql.md) costruisce raccolte, ad esempio:

  `MULTISET(1,2,2,3)` `--same as`-`{1,2,2,3}.`